Braces at Age 8: Is Early Orthodontic Treatment Right for Your Child?

 Coverage may include diagnostics and treatment

-12. Can my child eat normally with braces?
+12. Can my child eat normally with braces at age 8?

 With some adjustments, yes.
 Certain hard or sticky foods should be avoided, but most soft and healthy foods are fine.